-We seek always to promote health and well-being.
-Please do not send in sweet snacks or junk food (cookies, cupcakes, etc.) for birthdays or other holiday celebrations.
+We always seek to promote health and well-being.
+Please do not send in sweet snacks or junk food (cookies, cupcakes, etc.) for holidays or other class related celebrations.
 All food items must be store-bought and not homemade.
-Please inform your child's teacher of any upcoming events and plan a contribution that will be enjoyable and appropriate for all.
+Please communicate with your child's teacher regarding upcoming events and plan a contribution that will be enjoyable and appropriate for all.
 Please respect allergies when providing food for celebration.
 In some cases, they are a matter of life and death.